AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

 ## Pipes and Redirects

 Our exposure to the command line shell in Fortran automated processes for us, but the actions we accomplished were separate individual pieces.
-First we compiled submodules.
+First we compiled modules.
 Then we compiled the main program.
 Then we ran the main program.
 Each of these commands commands took in or possibly provided some file or executable.
 In a shell, it is actually possible to stitch together commands through a process known as piping.
 Additionally, we can redirect the output text of a command from the command line to a file using the redirect command.

 Let's try these two features out with our repository for the day as well as some of the commands from the first class.
 Navigate into the `data/` directory and see all the files in there: